Want to learn how to negotiate?

 In Game Theory this result is called the Nash Equilibrium.
 In layman’s terms, it’s the ultimate win-win situation.
 And yes, you can have a win-win situation in a negotiation.
 Both parties simply need to listen and be fair.
 If it starts to unravel into a conflict or fight, walk away from the negotiation table.
 That is not worth your time, and frankly, you don’t want to work with individuals like that.

-As a Potential Hire, Make the Potential Employer Show Their Hand First
+Make the Potential Employer Show Their Hand First

 How to negotiate a job offer.
 If you are asked during an interview, don’t answer the question, “what sort of compensation range were you expecting from this position”?
 Don’t be rude and ignore the question.
 Simply turn the question back to the opposition.
 Make them show you their hand first.
 Because when they tell you their “anchored” salary, there is almost always room to move upward.
 And in some fields, salaries range widely depending on skill-set and position.